S3KDevelopers/s3kdev_packages/mobile_framework/README.md

-## Mobile Framework Demo
+## Mobile Web Framework

-This is a demo for Framework7 application framework
+This is a demo for Framework7 application

 ### Step 1
  Go to Framework 7 folder